 The Chiellinis moved to Sicily and Don Giorgio bought a farm of wild goats.
 This was apt for him given that he and the goats shared many of the same characteristics.
 Tough, strong, loved challenges, and performed in all sorts of weather.
 As for Harry and Gareth they too had great success.
 Their buddy Raheem gave them a huge amount of business after a recent win he had.
 They made suits for the Royal family and the English football team and got all sorts of awards for their skill.
 They got a knighthood from the Queen and are now Sir Harry and Sir Gareth.
 There was no stopping them and even Celebrity Love Island came calling!

 The purpose of the above is to arm you with more information on this topic.
 If business owners don’t have a family member they want to pass the business to, then an MBO could be an option.
 Once the new owners have the right skills and support to help them to continue and grow the business, they will have great opportunities.
 They will become the new entrepreneurs and will look to exit themselves in years to come.
 This area is fraught with danger given the anti-avoidance legislation.
 Make sure you talk to your accountant and tax advisor before doing any transaction.

 Interested in talking to us.
-Call Deirdre on 051396703 or contact us.
-Tell us about you and your business and we'll see if we can help.
+Call Deirdre on 051396703 or start here.
+Tell us about you and your business and we’ll see if we can help.